Having found a school you like, the question is, will your child get in?

 and crucially busts some common school catchment myths.

-Using data from the National School Census 2017, we have shaded around each school.
+Using data from the National School Census 2017/18, we have shaded around each school.
 The inner green area shows the average distance that the last intake of pupils live from the school, the middle yellow area shows where 95% of these pupils live and the outer orange area shows where all of these pupils live.
-We have uniquely excluded siblings, children with Special Educational Needs (SEN) and those in or previously in local authority care; as these groups typically get priority over distance.
+We have excluded children with Special Educational Needs (SEN) and those in or previously in local authority care; as these groups typically get priority over distance.

 This data is provided for informational purposes only and we do not accept any liability for decisions based on this data.
 Past admissions are no guarantee of future admissions, we advise you to always check with the school.